Ralph Menzies

-Ralph Leroy Menzies (born April 21, 1958) is an American convicted murderer currently on death row in Utah for the 1986 murder of Maurine Hunsaker (February 28, 1959 – February 25, 1986), a gas station attendant whom he kidnapped before slitting her throat.
+Ralph Leroy Menzies (April 21, 1958 – November 26, 2025) was an American convicted murderer who was on death row in Utah for the 1986 murder of Maurine Hunsaker (February 28, 1959 – February 25, 1986), a gas station attendant whom he kidnapped before slitting her throat.
 Menzies was convicted of the murder and sentenced to death on March 23, 1988.
-His September 5 execution was put on hold for a competency re-evaluation.
+His scheduled September 5, 2025, execution was put on hold for a competency re-evaluation.
+Before the competency evaluation could be completed, Menzies died of natural causes.

-Since Douglas Stewart Carter’s death sentence was overturned in May 2025, Menzies has become Utah's longest-serving death row inmate, having been sentenced to death in 1988.
+When Douglas Stewart Carter's death sentence was overturned in May 2025, Menzies became Utah's longest-serving death row inmate, having been sentenced to death in 1988.

 Early life and criminal history

-Ralph Leroy Menzies was born in Utah, U.S. on April 21, 1958.
+Ralph Leroy Menzies was born in Utah, United States, on April 21, 1958.
 He came from a dysfunctional family.
-Menzies was reportedly subjected to relentless child abuse by his stepfathers: they had assaulted him, refused to give him food, forced him to sleep in a very small room with his sister for three years, and even prevented him from going to school.
+Menzies was reportedly subjected to relentless child abuse by his stepfathers: they assaulted him, refused to give him food, forced him to sleep in a small room with his sister for three years, and prevented him from going to school.
 As a result of the abuse, the early death of his biological mother, and his sister's need to take care of their younger brother, who was in poor health, Menzies grew up without a proper caretaker or parental figure.
 Menzies's school records showed that he had a poor track record of attendance.

 In 1976, Menzies was first convicted of aggravated robbery and sentenced to a term of five years to life in prison.
-Two years later, on July 6, 1978, Menzies and another prisoner Johnny Ray Sloan escaped from Utah State Prison, and a week later, on July 17, 1978, Menzies robbed and shot a taxi driver with a shotgun.
+Two years later, on July 6, 1978, Menzies and another prisoner, Johnny Ray Sloan, escaped from Utah State Prison, and a week later, on July 17, 1978, Menzies robbed and shot a taxi driver with a shotgun.
 For this crime, Menzies was put on trial, but his case was declared a mistrial after the jury deadlocked on the verdict in October 1978.
 Subsequently, in February 1979, Menzies was given another five years to life prison term for aggravated robbery, in addition to a concurrent sentence of one to 15 years for escaping prison.
 The ruling was upheld in 1980 after Menzies lost his appeal.

-Four years later, Menzies was paroled on October 9, 1984, and he was caught a year later in December 1985 for theft of Christmas decoration objects.
+Four years later, Menzies was paroled on October 9, 1984, and he was caught a year later, in December 1985, for stealing Christmas decorations.
 Menzies pleaded guilty to attempted theft on February 10, 1986, and he was scheduled for sentencing on March 11, 1986.
 He was subsequently released on bail on February 20, 1986.